-Answer: Online master’s in accounting programs can receive accreditation from one of three independent organizations that accredit business schools and business and accounting programs: the Association for Advancing Collegiate Schools of Business (AACSB International); the Association of Collegiate Business Schools and Programs (ACBSP); and the International Assembly for Collegiate Business Education (IACBE).
+Answer: Online master’s in accounting programs can receive accreditation from one of three independent organizations that accredit business schools and business and accounting programs: the Association for Advancing Collegiate Schools of Business (AACSB International); the Association of Collegiate Business Schools and Programs (ACBSP); and the International Accreditation Council for Business Education (IACBE).
 These three organizations provide programmatic accreditation to various types of business programs, including specialized accreditation to Master of Accountancy programs, Master of Science in Accounting programs, and Master of Taxation programs.

 There are two types of accreditation that students interested in earning a master’s degree in accounting should be aware of: institutional accreditation and programmatic accreditation.